 To receive notification of grants, sign up here.

 The newly-launched Community Impact Grant Program seeks to build partnerships for a better Arlington.
-In 2016, this grant program awarded 2 grants totaling $105,000 to enable nonprofit organizations to do something significantly better through collaboration in ongoing programs.
+Launched in 2016, this grant program initially awarded 2 grants, now totaling $185,000, to enable nonprofit organizations to do something significantly better through collaboration in ongoing programs.
 The funding priorities of the first round included several focus areas concerning Early Childhood or Older Youth.
-To read more about this year’s recipients, click here.
+To read more about the 2016 recipients, click here.
 The next round of funding will be announced in early 2018.

 NextGenNow Grants provide grants in a specific area of focus, chosen annually by members of NextGenNow, our Young Professionals program.
 These grants are made possible by the pooled philanthropy of NextGenNow, and all members are invited to take part in the review of grant application.